 I’m 40 weeks officially tomorrow and I have had absolutely no signs that bub is on the way at all – he seems very comfy.
 Just wondering how long over I can go, and if it’s dangerous to go too far over 40 weeks? – Cindy, Mum’s Grapevine Summer 2022/23 Baby Group

 A ‘normal’ pregnancy is considered anywhere from 37 to 41 weeks, although some pregnancies can be up to 42 weeks.
 It’s important to remember that pregnancies naturally vary in length and that working out due dates is not an exact science.
-Only three to five per cent of babies arrive on their actual due date, so there can be lot of variation in between!
-If you want to find out more about all the key dates in pregnancy, including how to estimate your due date, check out this post here which outlines everything you need to know.
+Only three to five per cent of babies arrive on their actual due date, so there can be a lot of variation in between!

 From approximately 38 weeks, the placenta can naturally start to deteriorate.
 This may mean that your baby isn’t receiving enough oxygen.
-In addition to more regular check-ups as your due date approaches and passes, there are a number if tests that your healthcare provider can carry out to ensure that you and your baby are OK.
-Tests include:
+In addition to more regular check-ups as your due date approaches and passes, there are a number of tests that your healthcare provider can carry out to ensure that you and your baby are OK.